MrJaeger/Backbone-Tracking/README.md

 ###Model.revert (versionsBehind)

-Rolls back the model by 1 version (if possible) unless the versionsBehind argument is passed.
+Rolls back the model by one version (if possible) unless the versionsBehind argument is passed.
 If the versionsBehind argument is passed, then the model will roll back by that many versions (if possible).

 ###Model.revertToOriginal